Our students come from throughout the United States and countries all around the world.

 Preparing to Apply

 The process of applying to school in the United States can take up to one year, so it is important to start your research and planning early.
-To apply for admission, gather your documents, complete required testing (such as ACT/SAT, TOEFL, or GRE), have your test scores reported, and submit your full application by the application deadline.
+To apply for admission, gather your documents, complete required testing (such as ACT/SAT, English Language tests), have your test scores reported, and submit your full application by the application deadline.
 Auditions and interviews typically take place during January and February, and admissions decisions are sent to recipients by late March.

 All supplementary application documents (transcripts, letters of recommendation) must be in the original language and be certified, as appropriate, by an American embassy or consular official, an American notary public, a school administrator, or a national government official.
 An officially certified English translation must be attached to documents not issued originally in English.